-Perl file exists test - How to test if a file exists
+Perl: How to test if a file exists

-A Perl file exists example
+A Perl “file exists” example

-Here's a short Perl "file exists" test/example:
+Here's a short test/example:

 $filename = 'tempfile.pl';